thiagolermen/machine-learning-portifolio/README.md

 ## About

-This portfolio aims to present small projects aimed at learning the main topics of machine learning.
+This portfolio aims to present small projects developed during my ML studies.

-In addition, a course has written on the themes studied in order to facilitate theoretical learning in the area of AI.
+The projects cover the most diverse areas of ML that will be described below.

+Along the way I wrote a course covering these areas and this course can be found at ```materials/Machine_Learning.pdf```.
 This course has been written to assist students with an interest in ML and AI.
-It consists of practical tasks based on the Machine Learning (Coursera) course taught by Andrew Ng and theoretical readings available in the PDF, the link of which is below.
+This consists of a summary of the subjects studied, which serves as an incentive to research a topic that may be of interest to the student.
+In addition, each of the projects developed aims to put this knowledge into practice.
+Some of the projects were based on the Machine Learning (Coursera) course materials taught by Professor Andrew Ng, such as datasets and activity descriptions.
 The course has been produced by the group PET Computação UFRGS, in May 2021.

+## Course
+I've writen this course as a fellow in PET Computação UFRGS, in May 2021.

-The knowledge for the development of this portofilio was acquired through the following courses and classes:
+The knowledge for the development of this course was acquired through the following courses and classes:

-  1. Machine Learning (Coursera) | Stanford University
+  1. Machine Learning (Coursera) | Stanford University - Professor Andrew Ng
   2. Deep Learning Lecture Series 2020 | DeepMind & University College London
   3. Reinforcement Learning Course | DeepMind & University College London
   4. CS229: Machine Learning | Stanford University